Adversity and Evil

 When I tried to understand all this, it troubled me deeply till I entered the sanctuary of God; then I understood their final destiny.
 Surely you place them on slippery ground; you cast them down to ruin.
 How suddenly are they destroyed, completely swept away by terrors!
 They are like a dream when one awakes; when you arise, Lord, you will despise them as fantasies.”
 Psalms 73:1-20 NIV

-The author of this Psalms struggles with the same issues, deeply troubled in his soul, until he enters God’s presence.
-He is stating a familiar lament: “Why bother doing right, pleasing God?
-What’s the point when the wicked are doing better that I am as Your servant?”
-Then God gives him understanding, that the end, the destiny of the wicked, is different from their beginning.
+God gives Job understanding that the end, the destiny of the wicked, is different from their beginning.
 The appearance of prosperity and ease is swept away by God’s hands, either on this earth or as they face judgment when their rank is called upon to face the Almighty.
+Those who are not already purified will be thrown into the lake of fire, a great concentration of God’s word of truth through His saints, that will burn up their fleshly motives.

-We are stuck in time, but God has an eternal plan that will bring all to a conclusion that glorifies Him.
-The great prophet, Jeremiah, the righteous servant Job, and the writer of Psalms 73 all had the same issue: dealing with the outward prosperity of those who do evil while the righteous suffer and are afflicted day and night.
-What did they do?
-They talked it over with God, not accepting the reasoning of their minds, their fleshly view of the external rather than the heart.
+We are stuck in time, but God has an eternal plan that will bring all to a conclusion in a way that glorifies Him.
+The great prophet, Jeremiah, the righteous servant Job, and the writer of Psalm 73 all had the same issue: dealing with the outward prosperity of those who do evil while the righteous suffer in affliction day and night.
+What did each of them do?
+They talked it over with God, knowing it is God’s business who He chooses to prosper.

-Each knew it was God’s business whom He chose to prosper, and none would choose the way of the godless sinner over the path of affliction and sorrow with God.
-Many testify that painful adverse experiences have made them stronger, often equipping believers specifically for the work of their calling.
-These experiences include excruciating loss and devastation that have been surrendered to God for His will to work in us.
+These precious saints reject the way of the godless sinner who appears to prosper in the earth, choosing the path of affliction and sorrow with God.
+Many saints testify that painful adverse experiences have made them stronger, equipping them specifically for strengthening their brothers and sisters in the Lord.
+Excruciating loss and devastation are surrendered to God for His will to be accomplished.

-Which lives testify more of our Lord: the one who is blessed and always prospers in serving Him or the one who continues to serve Him despite trouble and affliction on every side?
-Not all God’s people are called, chosen, and faithful, going all the way with the Lord, but some surrender to suffering as our Lord was required to do.
-He strengthens us through every adversity as we seek to live in the realm of the spirit rather than remaining “earth dwellers.”
+Which lives testify more of our Lord: the one who is blessed and always prospers in serving Him, or the one who continues to serve Him despite trouble and affliction on every side?
+Not all God’s people are called, chosen, and faithful, going all the way with the Lord, but many surrender to suffering as our Lord was required to do.
+Jesus Christ strengthens us through every adversity as we seek to live in the realm of the spirit rather than remaining earth dwellers.

-We are enabled to yield to God, see the eventual good the Lord creates, trust Him through it all.
+We are enabled to yield to God, see the eventual good the Lord creates, trusting Him through it all.
 And as the song says, it will be worth it all when we see Jesus.
-Called to be a son of God is a call to endure discipline through trials and testings, times of adversity that can be hard to endure.
+When we are called to be a son of God, He is in charge.
+We did not volunteer, just as the Apostle Paul did not volunteer but was apprehended.
+It is a call to endure discipline through trials and testings, times of adversity that are hard to endure.
 God states very clearly:

 “And you have forgotten the exhortation that addresses you as sons: ‘My son, do not take lightly the discipline of the Lord, and do not lose heart when He rebukes you’.